 FAMILIES & CAREGIVERS

-• Another excellent resource is a booklet published by Cancer.gov: The Caring for the Caregiver booklet covers topics like taking care of yourself, talking to others about cancer, and going on medical visits.
+- Caring for the Caregiver booklet is another excellent resource published by Cancer.gov.
+It covers topics like taking care of yourself, talking to others about cancer, and going on medical visits.

 CHILDREN